The way climate change works might surprise you

 We often think of weather as something “out there” - a physical phenomenon related to the fact that we live on a planet with a tilt that rotates around the sun.
 During winter, the further we are from the equator, the colder it gets.
 Of course this is true, but it misses something fundamental.
 Weather is also inextricably linked to the biological processes happening on the planet.
 As humans begin to consciously manage the planet’s climate, our understanding shifts and we see that weather is also inside of us - connected to our thoughts, behaviours and actions.
 Our ideas and decisions now will determine our future climate.

 The act of breathing connects our internal organs to the atmosphere.
 We breathe in air rich in oxygen emitted from plants and we breathe out air rich in carbon dioxide (CO2) which forms an insulating layer around the planet, warming it up.
-Overall, more human activity normally relates to a warmer planet – but not always.
+Overall, more human activity normally relates to a warmer planet - but not always.
 What started as an idea in Christopher Columbus’s brain culminated with extremely cold winters and fairs on the frozen River Thames in London.
 After years of lobbying, Columbus got the backing of the Catholic Church and made his initial journey to the Americas and Caribbean in 1492.
 This adventure was to turn into one of the most vicious bouts of colonization, subjugation and ultimately extermination in human history.
 Ninety percent of the indigenous population died.
 Their agricultural land, an area the size of France, was left to rewild and this regrowth sucked enough CO2 out of the atmosphere to cause a mini ice age.
+A painting of a fair, one of several built on the frozen Thames during severe winters, in 1684.
+Photograph: Heritage Images/Getty Images

 Dead planets - ones without life on them - behave differently to Earth.
 They are barren places, their climates far harsher and more predictable over long periods.
 For example, the ambient near-surface temperature of Mars has most likely been below 0°C for the last four billion years.
 Mars is also subject to extreme temperature changes - on summer days it can be around 20°C, then plummet to -90°C at night.
 The reason Earth behaves differently is because the living layer of life on the surface creates, regulates and sustains the conditions life needs to survive.